-The five kinds of grass listed in this fact sheet are the most commonly used forage grasses in Maine.
+The four kinds of grass listed in this fact sheet are the most commonly used forage grasses in Maine.
 Under specific situations, several other kinds of grass (like tall fescue or perennial ryegrass) may be used, but their adaptation to Maine conditions is uncertain.
 When you select grasses for hay or pasture, your choice is based on many factors, like soil fertility and harvest management.
 Grass production over a period of years also requires that you pay attention to these factors after seeding these grasses.

 |Seeding Rate, lb/acre|

 |Grass species||Seeded alone||Seeded in mixture|

 |* Seeding of bluegrass is not usually required.